ElisaBreeze/OpenWeatherAppDACD/README.md

 The prediction-provider module takes the data from the OpenWeatherMapAPI, and sends it as an event to a message broker using the Java Message Service.
 On the other hand, the event-store-builder module listens to the message broker, collects the data and saves them in separate files, named by the query date.

-In the final project, the idea was to incorporate a business idea, which meant to include another api.
+In the final project, the idea was to incorporate a business idea, which meant to include another api and analyze and expose the data of the moment to the client.
 In this case Xotelo was used to provide information about hotel prices periodically every 6 hours to obtain the price for the next 5 days, so that in coincides with the weather prediction time frame.
 The weather and hotel information are sent to the broker and then the datalake-builder recollects the information and saves it to a file, and a new module was added for the business unit.
 This new module recollects the information of the weather predictions and the hotel information and processes them to be used.
 Once the information is processed, it is saves in a database using SQLite, by combining the corresponding weather predictions for the location for each hotel.
 At the same time the data is going to be analyzed, and it is going to calculate the best options depending on the price, the weather or overall.
 These options will then be incorporated in a new table in a database and once this is done, a displayer class has been created to display the information to the client.